 How Do I Know Which Score My Lender is Using?

 The bottom line is there’s no way for you to know which credit score your lender may be considering when deciding whether to loan you money.
 Different lenders rely on any one of dozens of possible credit scores, each of which uses a slightly different way of measuring what’s on your credit report.

 Since it’s impossible for you to know which score a potential lender is relying on, it’s important for you to be responsible for all borrowed money.
 To protect your credit, pay bills on time, keep your credit utilization low and avoid borrowing more money than you can afford to pay back.

 Make Sure Your Credit Report is Accurate

 Another important step to take when you’re trying to be proactive about your credit is to make sure that the information on your credit reports is accurate.
 If a credit bureau is providing inaccurate information, it can drive your score down.
 Errors found on credit reports may include reporting incorrect balances, showing loans as open that are paid off, or reporting loans as late that were never paid late.
 You may even find loans reported twice or loans that don’t belong to you.

 If you need help disputing errors on your credit report, let Dovly take care of it.
-Our automated credit repair engine finds errors for you.
+Our AI credit engine finds errors for you.
 Dovly will help you fix them and will continue to help you monitor your credit.
-Want to learn more?
-Contact Dovly today.
+Try it risk-free with our free membership tier.